surilindur/comunica-components/packages/actor-rdf-join-inner-multi-adaptive-heuristics/README.md

 ### Config Parameters

+* `mediatorHashBindings`: A mediator over the [Hash Bindings bus](https://github.com/comunica/comunica/tree/master/packages/bus-hash-bindings).
 * `mediatorJoinEntriesSort`: A mediator over the [RDF Join Entries Sort bus](https://github.com/comunica/comunica/tree/master/packages/bus-rdf-join-entries-sort).
 * `mediatorJoinSelectivity`: A mediator over the [RDF Join Selectivity bus](https://github.com/comunica/comunica/tree/master/packages/bus-rdf-join-selectivity).
 * `mediatorJoin`: A mediator over the [RDF Join bus](https://github.com/comunica/comunica/tree/master/packages/bus-rdf-join).
 * `cardinalityThreshold`: Absolute value threshold for metadata cardinality value change before restarting join.
 * `cardinalityThresholdMultiplier`: Multiplier/divisor threshold for metadata cardinality value change before restarting join.
-* `allowOnlyOnce`: Whether the join should only be restarted once, and not an unlimited number of times.
+* `swapOnlyOnce`: Whether the join should only be restarted once, and not an unlimited number of times.
+* `swapOnCardinalityChange`: Whether the join should be restarted on cardinality changes.
+* `swapOnTimeout`: Whether the join should be restarted on a timeout.
+* `timeout`: The timeout value on milliseconds for restarting the join.